 For this tutorial please load Tut_08.max scene in your 3ds max.

 Adjust Default Output Path and click on Start Default Simulation, to simulate first 50 frames.

-The result is a nice smoke stack that is colored by the Object Source Color Channel Noise Map.
+The result is a nice smoke stack that is colored by the Geometry Source Color Channel Noise Map.

 Imagine the following situation - Your smoke stack looks nice and you're happy about it, until your VFX supervisor comes in and says that he'd really need a smoke stack leaning to the right side of the screen and he needs it "on the desk" in 10 seconds.
 Until now you were able to do it by using a weak Wind effect, but you'd probably have hard time meeting the deadline as you need another night to run the high detailed simulation

 For the purpose of this tutorial, we are going to add exaggerated effect, but generally, only small WSM tweaks of the cache will look natural.

 Go to obj/src tab and click on the Pick Object Button.
 Press keyboard shortcut "h" to bring Pick Object dialog and select Bend01.
 Bend01 Space Warp will be added to the list.

 Open the FumeFX Preview Window and scrub the 3ds max's Time Slider.